 Key Factors for an Optimized Mixing Process

-A successful mix starts long before the agitator is turned on.
-Careful planning and understanding of your materials are essential.
+A successful mix starts long before the agitator turns.
+Planning and understanding your materials are critical.

 1. Ingredient Preparation and Pre-Mixing